timofeysie/khipu/docs/sprints/sprint-2.md

 11. Refactor the item-details-store and friends
 12. Use an observer instead of a complete callback for the router params
 13. Cannot read property 'en' of undefined on user description update
-14. #54 Allow links on detail pages to work
+14. DONE - Allow links on detail pages to work (Issue #54)
 15. DONE - Start using GitHub projects
 16. Cognitive biases parsing has regressed (maybe)
-17. User description update not working
+17. DONE - User description update not working (Issue #64)
-18. Set default user description not working
+18. DONE - Set default user description not working
-19. Title not showing for items with no descriptions?
+19. DONE - Title not showing for items with no descriptions?

 ## Work notes